Civic Education · Level 1: Authority Foundations

 The Civic Skill to Develop

-- What legal authority or rule enables the action?
+- What authority enables the action?

-- What process step occurred, and what step comes next?
+- What process step occurred?

-- Who can review it, challenge it, or reverse it?
+- Who can change or challenge it?